 Lock with strike plate:

-For installing a deadbolt lock, you need to attach the “strike”, a metal plate, to your door jam.
+For installing a door lock, you need to attach the “strike”, a metal plate, to your door jam.
 This strike plate receives the bolt and holds it firmly.
 For installing this strike, you need to use 3-inch screws as long screws attach the strike firmly to the door frame and jamb.
 While buying, it is recommended to choose a lock with a reinforced strike plate with offset screw holes so that extra-long screws and reinforced plates can protect against strong pounding.

 Key is the first and foremost thing to consider while purchasing any type of security system.
-You cannot unlock the deadbolt without a key being inserting the right key into the cylinder.
-Therefore, you need to focus on the key control system and policy while choosing any types of deadbolts.
+You cannot unlock the door lock without a key being inserting the right key into the cylinder.
+Therefore, you need to focus on the key control system and policy while choosing any types of door locks.